DangerDev/website-articles/blog/2020-04-ngrx-duplicate-code/README.md

 ## 2. Second Idea: Action Subtyping

 Explicit actions are a fine thing, but we are getting a lot of lines of code just because we defined so many actions.
 Now we want to do the opposite and fight the duplicated code by using generic actions, or to be specific: actions with a subtype.
-And we are aware that the folowing example can be seen as anti-pattern.
+And since we have seen "Good Action Hygiene with NgRx" we are also aware that the folowing example can be seen as an anti-pattern.

 Such actions could look like this: